 NBA Playoffs: Nuggets' Starting Lineup Against Suns

-The Denver Nuggets visit the Phoenix Suns for Game 1 on Monday night.
+The Denver Nuggets visit the Phoenix Suns for Game 2 on Wednesday.

-The Denver Nuggets will visit the Phoenix Suns in Arizona for Game 1 of their series on Monday evening.
+The Denver Nuggets visit the Phoenix Suns for Game 2 on Wednesday night in Phoenix, Arizona.

-For the game, the Nuggets have announced their starting lineup, and their full lineup can be seen in a post below from FantasyLabs NBA.
+The Suns won the first game and have a 1-0 series lead heading into Wednesday.

-The Nuggets are coming off of a series win over the Portland Trail Blazers last week.
+For the game, the Nuggets have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball